sockduct/HealthPredictor/CKD_Web/Backend/README.md

 ### How to Run
 Make sure you have the trained model file ckd_model.pkl in the same directory.
+Add .env to backend folder with llm model details

 Run the Flask app:
 python app.py